PedroDKE/LibriS2S/README.md

 # LibrivoxDeEn-English-Alignments
-This repo contains scripts and allignment data to create a dataset build further upon [librivoxDeEn](https://www.cl.uni-heidelberg.de/statnlpgroup/librivoxdeen/) such that it contains (german audio, german transcription, english audio, english transcription) quadruplets and can be used for Speech-to-Speech translation research
+This repo contains scripts and allignment data to create a dataset build further upon [librivoxDeEn](https://www.cl.uni-heidelberg.de/statnlpgroup/librivoxdeen/) such that it contains (German audio, German transcription, English audio, English transcription) quadruplets and can be used for Speech-to-Speech translation research.
+These alignmens were collected by downloading the English audiobooks and using [aeneas](https://github.com/readbeyond/aeneas) to align the book chapters to the transcripts
 ### Scraping a book from Librivox
 To download all chapters from a librivox url the following command can be used:
 ```